kuhnza/node-tubesio/README.md

 ## Supported Languages

-Only JavaScript (Node JS) is supported at present but we have plans to add CoffeeScript and Python in the near future.
+Only JavaScript and CoffeeScript running atop node is supported at present but we have plans to add more languages in future.
+If you'd like a particular language added then [let us know](mailto:ideas@tubes.io).
+The more support we get for a language the greater the chance it will be added.